pymc-devs/pymc-examples/examples/generalized_linear_models/GLM-discrete-choice_models.myst.md

 axs[0].set_ylabel("Individual Beta Parameter");
 ```

+## Conclusion

 We can see here the flexibility and richly parameterised possibilities for modelling individual choice of discrete options.
 These techniques are useful in a wide variety of domains from microeconomics, to marketing and product development.
+The notions of utility, probability and their interaction lie at the heart of Savage's Representation theorem and justification(s) for Bayesian approaches to statistical inference.
+So discrete modelling is a natural fit for the Bayesian, but Bayesian statistics is also a natural fit for discrete choice modelling.
+The traditional estimation techniques are often brittle and very sensetive to starting values of the MLE process.
+The Bayesian setting trades this brittleness for a framework which allows us to incorporate our beliefs about what drives human utility calculations.
+We've only scratched the surface in this example notebook, but encourage you to further explore the technique.

 +++